How to Clean a Car Interior

 Clean the Interior Windows and Mirror

-Lower the windows slightly and start at the top of the window and work down so you will catch any drips.
+- Lower the windows slightly and start at the top of the window and work downward, catching any drips along the way.

-If you have tinted windows, read the cleaning product's instructions to make sure it's safe for your windows.
+- If you have tinted windows, read the cleaning product's instructions to ensure it's safe for your windows.

 -